nekonaute/roborobo4/README.md

 ## Troubleshooting

 Roborobo is regularly tested on the most recent Ubuntu LTS.
 While you should not encounter any problems with an up-to-date Linux distribution, it may be different with non-standard, outdated and/or badly managed Linux distributions.
 The following covers the most common errors.
-Note that before trying to fix things, be 100% sure that you followed _exactly_ the installation steps provided above.
+Note that before trying to fix things, you should be 100% sure that you followed _exactly_ the installation steps provided above.

  * First, be sure that conda uses the same Python version as the default one used in the terminal.
  	* To check which versions are used: